12.41. DD 41: Wallet Balance and Amount Definitions

 instructed_amount = contractTerms.amount

-coins = select-coin(deposit, mode, raw_amount)
+coins = select-coin-for-operation(debit, mode, raw_amount)

-raw_amount = instructed_amount - max_merchant_fee
+raw_amount = instructed_amount - merchant_deposit_fee

 Note